Wal-Mart cuts sales-growth outlook, slows store openings

 Wal-Mart said it expected moderate growth in the next financial year to January 2016 as well, with sales to expand by 2 to 4 percent and operating income increasing at the same rate or slower.

-That company said it would increase investment in e-commerce and digital operations by up to $500 million from $1 billion this year, including the building of two new fulfilment centres in the United States.
+That company said it would increase investment in e-commerce and digital operations by up to $500 million from $1 billion this year, including the building of two new fulfillment centers in the United States.

 Wal-Mart is not the only retailer to stumble on hard times.